 - Place in the oven and bake for 30 minutes.

 - Remove from the oven and let cool for 15 minutes, then gently remove the sides and the bottom of the pan from the torte base.
 Transfer the torte base to a wire rack and let cool.

 Make the torte layer:

 - Remove 1 teaspoon of the powdered gelatin from the 1/3 cup and set aside.

 - Dissolve the remaining gelatin powder completely in warm water.
 The mixture should resemble a thick liquid.

-- In the bowl of a stand mixer fitted with the whisk attachment, mix together the greek yogurt, cup of white granulated sugar, lemon extract and lemon zest.
+- In the bowl of a stand mixer fitted with the whisk attachment, mix together the greek yogurt, the cup of white granulated sugar, lemon extract and lemon zest.
 Whisk in the dissolved gelatin into the yogurt mixture a teaspoon at a time.